petrizhang/crisp/README.md

 ## Acknowledgements
 This project is inspired by [TemplatedPL](https://github.com/Cheukyin/TemplatedPL).
 Thanks to the author's great idea.

-The basic API of Crisp and TemplatedPL are quite similar.
-But there are still many differences between them:
+Some basic API of Crisp and TemplatedPL look similar, but these 2 projects are implemented with **completly different techniques**.
-1. Crisp supports recursive functions but TemplatedPL doesn't.
-2. TemplatedPL supports call/cc but Crisp doesn't.
-3. ...

-In fact, the code structure of Crisp and TemplatedPL are **completely different**, i.e., Crisp is a fully clean-room implementation.